DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 due to a lack of commitment on the side of tenants, illustrating how tricky it can be to create self-sustainable organizational processes with no financial support.

+<div class="streams"><hr class="streams" />The first two years in the life of the new creative hub were characterized by a very diverse set of initiatives, all marked by a buzz of creativity and the feeling that everyone was there to make the place into more than the sum of its parts.<hr class="streams" /></div>

 In the same article, an art management professional tells them that the building is ‘really good for people who come from outside the country